alex8088/electron-vite-docs/packages/en-US/docs/guide/assets.md

 ::: warning Warning
 The public asset handling in renderers is different from the main process and preload scripts.

 - By default, the working directory of renderers are located in `src/renderer`, so the public directory needs to be created in this directory.
-The default public directory is named `public`, which can also be specified by `renderer.build.publicDir`.
+The default public directory is named `public`, which can also be specified by `renderer.publicDir`.
 - The renderer public asset will be copied to output directory.
 :::